 I previously wrote an article on how to Install Windows XP from USB.
 That process allowed you to create a Windows XP Bootable USB Drive, similar to the XP installation media.
 All you needed to make the whole process successful was a PC/Laptop with CD/DVD Rom (Windows XP as the host OS).
 Once you make your USB stick ready to boot Windows XP, you can use it to install Windows XP at any computer though it does not have any optical disk drive.

-Here, we’re introducing another way to install Windows XP from a bootable USB stick.
+Here, we’re introducing the best way to install Windows XP by creating a bootable USB drive using PeToUSB.
 Though this process is quite complex and lengthy it has a better result than the previous one.

 After going through the following steps, you can make your USB drive ready to start setting up Windows XP from it.
 Then you can start the steps to install Windows XP.
 Follow the step-by-step guides.

 1. Manage to get a USB drive with at least 1 GB memory.

 2. Download the file, XP_FROM_USB.rar from this download link.

 Update: You should use a XP installed computer to prepare the USB stick.

 Step 1: Extract the file XP_FROM_USB.rar in a folder, say, Softslas in your

 C:>Softslas > PeToUSB.
 Double-click on the ‘peToUSB.exe’ file.